nongrata081/ai-ideas/ai-ideas-nextra/pages/ai-vision/build-llm.en-US.md

 ## LMs capabilities

 ### Reasoning

+> it would be nice to train an LLM all of the best-practices in reasoning, that are natural for myself, but are absent in LLMs

 On terms of reasoning, it would be nice to train an LLM all of the best-practices in reasoning, that are natural for myself, but are absent in LLMs I use.
 Make a list of reasoning best practices or nice-to-haves, and add things to it as they pop up in the dev & testing process.
 The downsides of LM reasoning became obvious once I [tried generating SAFe entities with Llama 3.1 8B]() (did well for Strategic themes & OKRs, not so well for Portfolio Canvas).
 There was a lot of repetition.